 - Up to an additional 10 weeks of paid expanded family and medical leave at two-thirds the employee’s regular rate of pay where an employee, who has been employed for at least 30 calendar days, is unable to work due to a bona fide need for leave to care for a child whose school or child care provider is closed or unavailable for reasons related to COVID-19.

-- New tax deadlines: both the 2020 tax deadline and payment dates for the 2019 tax year were extended from April 15 to July 15.
+- New tax deadlines: both the 2021 tax deadline, extension, and payment dates for the 2020 tax year were extended from April 15 to May 17.

-- Estimated payments: 2020 Q1 and Q2 estimated tax payments were also extended to July 15.
+- Estimated payments: 2021 estimated tax payments were not extended.

-- Note your state deadline: many state tax deadlines were extended – but others were not.
+- Note your state deadline: most state tax deadlines were extended – but not all.

 More to Come – subscribe to comments to follow… and stay healthy out there!